Important Links Referencing Aesthetic Realism

 Rev. Wayne Jack Plumstead

-The way Rev. Wayne Plumstead of Bloomfield NJ, a valued colleague of mine, has written on religion should be studied by the worldwide community of social scientists.
-See:
+The way Rev. Wayne Plumstead, a valued colleague of mine, has written on religion should be studied by the worldwide community of social scientists.
+I submit as a sample his remarkable blog The Aesthetics of Religion.

 |